Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson8.md

 ```

 - By `type casting` the address to the interface, we are indicating to the Solidity compiler that there is a version function available at that address.

+## Asking more questions
+- Since AIs excel at maintaining context, we can easily follow up on this answer.

+>> What would happen if that contract address didn't have that function?

+- As explained by the AI:

+>> If the implementation contract at the given address does not have a `version()` function or if it has a different function signature, calling `version()` on that contract will result in a compilation error or a runtime error.